FicusCarica308/get-gas-api/README.md

 # get-gas-api
-A effecient API service that returns data associated with cheapest gas in a users area.
-In addition to vehicle specification data.
+A non-production practice API service that returns data associated with gas stations in a users area + vehicle specifications.